moby/moby/docs/man/docker-search.1.md

 number of stars awarded, whether the image is official, and whether it is automated.

+*Note* - Search queries will only return up to 25 results

 # OPTIONS
 **--automated**=*true*|*false*
    Only show automated builds.
 The default is *false*.